 Will I gain weight?

 Not necessarily.
 The program teaches clients strategies to assist them in avoiding weight gain.

 How long until the nicotine leaves my body?

-Generally it takes about seven to ten days for the majority of the nicotine to leave the body if one goes “cold turkey.”
+Generally it takes about four to seven days for the majority of the nicotine to leave the body if one goes "cold turkey".
 If one is using the nicotine patches or gum, the process is slower.

 Which is better: the gum or the patch?

 This depends on personal preference and the number of cigarettes smoked daily.
 The program assesses each person individually to determine the appropriate medication and dosage.